 Like all deciduous trees, plum trees get themselves ready for winter by dropping their leaves and entering a period of dormancy.
 All you need to do is rake up any fallen leaves or old mulch around the tree.
 This ensures that bothersome insects and fungi don't have a safe place near your tree to spend the winter before infecting it in springtime.

 You will need to watch your tree in early spring, however.
 Late cold snaps can cause problems for trees that have already started to form flowers.
 If your tree has started to blossom but the weather forecast is calling for temperatures below 30 degrees Fahrenheit, cover your plum tree with a tarp or blanket to keep it warm and save the buds.

 If you can't get to your tree in time, don't worry.
 The cold will kill your new buds but not the tree itself.
 This year's plum crop may prove smaller than usual, but your tree will get back on track next year.

-Common Pests and Other Problems for Plums
+Monitoring for Pests and Other Problems

 Humans are not the only animals that like plums.
 Birds will often swoop down and steal a few plums from your tree.
 If they're taking more of your fruit than you would like, simply place bird netting over your tree to keep them out.

 Rodents also like plum trees, but they tend to eat the bark in the winter when food is scarce rather than bothering the fruit.
 If you notice bald patches on your plum tree's trunk during the winter, apply tree wrap to keep the critters at bay.

 Are you finding weird, crescent-shaped marks on your plums?
 You probably have plum curculios in your tree.
 These ugly brown weevils are a serious problem and can wreak havoc on a plum crop.
 To thwart them, keep the area around your tree clean.